Katy Trail State Park

 The Katy Trail State Park is a state park in the U.S. state of Missouri that contains the Katy Trail, the country's longest continuous recreational rail trail.
-It runs 240 mi, largely along the northern bank of the Missouri River, in the right-of-way of the former Missouri–Kansas–Texas Railroad.
+It runs 240 mi, largely along the northern bank of the Missouri River, in the former right-of-way of the Missouri–Kansas–Texas Railroad.
 Open year-round from sunrise to sunset, it serves hikers, joggers, and cyclists.
 Its hard, flat surface is of "limestone pug" (crushed limestone).

 The nickname "Katy" comes from the phonetic pronunciation of "KT", a short form of the railroad's abbreviated name, MKT.
 Sections of the Katy are also part of the Lewis and Clark National Historic Trail and the American Discovery Trail.

 History

 Conversion of right-of-way to a trail was made possible by the National Trails System Act of 1968.
 In 1982, the city of Columbia opened the MKT Trail on an abandoned spur of the Katy as one of the first rails-to-trails pilot projects in the United States.

 On October 4, 1986, floodwater from the Missouri River severely damaged the track along the Missouri–Kansas–Texas Railroad's route from Sedalia to Machens, Missouri.
 The route had been washed out and repaired many times, but this time, railroad officials decided not to return the tracks to service.
 Trains were re-routed, and the right-of-way was to be abandoned.
 The Missouri Department of Natural Resources purchased the right-of-way with a donation from Edward D. "Ted" Jones and Pat Jones of Williamsburg and St. Louis.
 In 1990, the first segment of the trail officially opened in Rocheport.

 In 1991, the Union Pacific Railroad donated 33 mi of right-of-way from Sedalia to Clinton.

 The trail was initially planned for completion in 1994.
 However, the Great Flood of 1993 damaged 75 mi of the original 126 mi of the trail.
 The completed trail from St. Charles to Sedalia was finally opened in 1996; the section from Sedalia to Clinton opened in 1999.

 In 2011, the trail was expanded to include the corridor from St. Charles to Machens.